what is an assertion?

 Here are questions you can answer after going through this chapter

-then I make a directory for the project
+I make a directory for the project

 mkdir assertion_errorthe terminal goes back to the command line